The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

 How To Get to Dusseldorf, Germany

-Dusseldorf is a well-connected destination.
-The Dusseldorf Airport (DUS) has direct flights from numerous European cities (Madrid, London, and Paris to name just a few), as well as other top German cities (Munich, Berlin, and Dresden) – and even from a few in North America (like New York and Chicago).
+The Dusseldorf Airport (DUS) has direct flights from numerous European gateways (like Madrid, London, and Paris to name just a few).
+Plus there’s seasonal flights from a few in North America (like New York and Chicago).

 Traveling by train is another easy way to get to Dusseldorf.
-The rail network connects Dusseldorf to other top German cities (like Munich and Frankfurt) and major European cities, too.
-We departed Dusseldorf by train – and it was just a 2-hour ride to Amsterdam!
+The rail network connects to other top German cities (like Berlin, Munich and Frankfurt) and major European cities, too.

 What You Will Need for your Dusseldorf Trip